Kidney Ischemia Reperfusion Injury Model

 • Uninephrectomy + Ischemia Reperfusion Injury (Ux/IRI)

-Contact us to learn more about how we can support your scientific endeavors with our different mice and rats models.
+Contact us to learn more about how we can support your scientific endeavors with our mice models and rats models.

 Preclinical Cro- UUO Model